symbol/product/bridge/README.md

 to maintain state and process transactions.
 These scripts are executed sequentially, in the order listed below:

-1. `download_balance_changes`: Retrieves balance updates to the bridge accounts.
+1. `download_balance_changes`: Retrieves balance updates to the bridge accounts on the source networks.
     It uses a [Mesh](https://docs.cdp.coinbase.com/mesh/product-overview/welcome) endpoint (formerly Rosetta) to compute historical balances at any block height.